 RCA is represented by the Mayors and General Managers/CEOs of our member councils from across Australia.
 Each member council has the opportunity to contribute to RCA’s policy agenda setting through membership consultation and events such as policy submissions, surveys, networking events and delegations to Canberra.

 Our policy page explains the areas of work that RCA carries out.

-In our four years of operation we have enjoyed steady membership growth and built crucial relationships with the policy makers that impact the development of regional cities.
-Of the 50 regional capital cities around Australia, we currently have a membership of 25 councils in our alliance.
 Our member councils are represented by the Mayors and CEOs/General Managers of each council.
 Through our membership and stakeholder engagement, we have formalised our own policy positions and capability statements on issues important to all regional capital cities.
 Our reputation as the go-to body for all things ‘regional capitals’ has enabled us to develop strategic partnerships with leading peak bodies, think tanks and research institutes.